The Story Begins

 Fame had come to stay.
 For years, I was “the one who wrote Sonia O.” After a while it started to feel a bit old and even a little irritating, but with time I’ve realized that if you want to succeed as a writer and want people to remember your name, it is best to do it with your first novel.
 I did change my name a few years later, but that did not really change anything; people still knew who I was.

 I THINK BACK TO THOSE YEARS with a certain longing: how genuinely curious journalists were, and with what great insight they wrote about Sonia.
 These days it is rare to come across journalists who have that same love and passion for the world of literature.

 Many of them were women’s magazine editors, who have always—completely unfairly—been discounted professionally.
 They were often well-read, profoundly cultivated writers with an ability to recognize and embrace new phenomena.
 After reading Sonia O. Was Here, many of them seemed to sigh with relief: good riddance to the 1970s!

-I still receive letters every week from young girls telling me how they have just finished reading Sonia O. (probably picked up from their mother’s bookshelf) and want to share their thoughts about life and their experiences, or discuss book presentations they are thinking of giving in their Finnish class at school.
+I still receive letters from young girls telling me how they have just finished reading Sonia O. (probably picked up from their mother’s bookshelf) and want to share their thoughts about life and their experiences, or discuss book presentations they are thinking of giving at school.
 I am deeply moved by their ideas, dreams, and passion.
 Every now and then, one of them says she wants to become a writer and asks me how to have the strength to hold on to such a crazy dream.

 By Anja Snellman